influxdata/flux/docs/SPEC.md

 #### Keep

 Keep is the inverse of drop.
-It returns a table containing only columns that are specified, ignoring all others.
+It returns a table containing at most the columns that are specified and ignoring all others.
 Only columns in the group key that are also specified in `keep` will be kept in the resulting group key.
-If a specified column is not present in a table an error will be thrown.

 Keep has the following properties: